 SATRAD/PROGRAMS/bufr_grid_screen is called to do superobbing.
 Based on the final inner loop resolution, typically T255, observations are binned onto the Gaussian grid.
-This brings the relatively high observation resolution of microwave iamgers (up to 10 km) down to roughly the scale of clouds in the IFS model.
+This brings the relatively high observation resolution of microwave imagers (up to 10 km) down to roughly the scale of clouds in the IFS model.
 The superobbing is done by computing the numerical mean of all BUFR fields, except longitude and latitude, which are taken to be those of the grid-point, and the observation time, which comes from the last observation meaned.
 This program also allows a further thinning of the data by keeping only observations associated with grid points at every nth longitude and mth latitude.

-$(b) \quad Observation \ operator$
+(b) Observation operator

 Code for the all-sky observation operator is prefixed by 'mwave' and located either in IFS/MWAVE or SATRAD/MWAVE.
-As mentioned, the observation operator, its TL or adjoint (IFS/MWAVE/mwave_obsop, mwave_obsop_tl or mwave_obsop_ad) are called from the physics operator (IFS/MWAVE/callpar, callpart or callparad).
+The observation operator wrapper IFS/MWAVE/mwave_wrapper is called from IFS/OP_OBS/hop or its TL or adjoint.
+The same wrapper function is called whether in direct, TL or AD mode, and the required Tl or AD functionality is driven by optional arguments.
+Lower down, there are separate observation operator routines for each mode: (IFS/MWAVE/mwave_obsop, mwave_obsop_tl or mwave_obsop_ad).
 In the screening trajectory, IFS/MWAVE/mwave_screen is called instead.
-Inputs to the observation operator are the profiles of model variables (passed in via a structure of mwave_phys_type) and any observation-related information (passed via a structure of mwave_rad_type).
-The observation-related information has been read from the ODB by IFS/MWAVE/mwave_get, mwave_get_tl or mwave_get_ad, which are called from IFS/CONTROL/gp_model, gp_model_tl or gp_model_ad, and then passed down the call chain to CALLPAR through EC_PHYS, or the TL or adjoint equivalents.
-Outputs from the observation operator (such as the simulated brightness temperatures, and the observation error) are returned in a similar way and are written to the ODB by IFS/MWAVE/mwave_put or mwave_put_tl, which are called from IFS/CONTROL/gp_model or gp_model_tl.
+Inputs to the observation operator are the profiles of model variables (passed in via a structure of mwave_phys_type) and any observation-related information (passed via a structure of mwave_get_tl or mwave_get_ad.
+Outputs from the observation operator (such as the simulated brightness temperatures, and the observation error) are returned in a similar way and are written to the ODB by IFS/MWAVE/mwave_put or mwave_put_tl.
+This approach is slightly different to that of other observation operators and is a result of the code's former location in the model physics.

 The main function of the observation operator code in IFS/MWAVE and SATRAD/MWAVE is simply to provide the correct inputs and initialisations to run RTTOV_SCATT.
 However, there is code for quality control, to produce diagnostic output, and to determine the observation error, which is not constant, but a function of hydrometeor amount, as described in Geer and Bauer (2011b).
-VarQC (Section 5.3), VarBC (Section 5.4), and blacklisting, thinning and background quality control (all in Chapter 10) are done largely as for other radiance observations.
+VarQC (Section 5.3), VarBC (Section 5.4), blacklisting and background quality control (all in Chapter 10) are done largely as for other radiance observations.
+The internal IFS thinning routines are completely bypassed, however, because a suitable thinning has already been achieved during the superobbing.

 A number of initialisation tasks are performed in IFS/MWAVE/mwave_setup, including reading the namelist NAMMWAVE for configuration flags.
 An array of mwave_ids structures is created, one for each satellite and sensor combination that will pass through the all-sky operators.
-In this private table are stored things like the instrument zenith angle, observation eror specifications, and the ID numbers used in the rest of the IFS (e.g. sensor, satellite and bufr IDs).
+In this private table are stored things like the instrument zenith angle, observation eror specifications, and the ID numbers used in the rest of the IFS (e.g. sensor, satellite and buff IDs).